erolm-a/my-desktop-configs/README.md

 # My Laptop configuration

-I am running Arch Linux (precisely, Manjaro, but am using my custom flavour) with my personal scripts
+I am running Arch Linux (precisely, Manjaro, but am using my custom flavour and testing branch) with my personal scripts

 # What I used